+Otherwise, the Russians will be welcomed back to Egypt after being expelled in 1972 by Sadat.
 With the help of Obama and Kerry, Putin was able to reinforce his image as a loyal ally by standing by his long term murderous client Assad and creating an agreement to get rid of Syria’s chemical weapons to assure his survival.
 Russia by example could be seen as an attractive alternative to a country that still feels betrayed by Obama.

 Maybe Obama has forgotten that the US obtained its hegemony over the Middle East only after Egypt switched to the US side in the Cold War after the 1973 war with Israel.
 Until then the US and Russia were on equal footing in their influence and consequently an intense arms race and many wars broke out between the Russia's clients and Israel.
 Only when the US got Egypt as an ally did Israel get its peace agreements with Jordan and Egypt.

 Empowering Russia to be a deal maker in the Middle East is not good for the US, Israel, or the Middle East.

 Putin is trying to be the patron and sponsor of the anti -Western Shiite axis including Iran, Syria’s Assad regime and Lebanon’s Hezbollah.
 By saving Assad through diplomatic means from an imminent US military attack for using weapons of mass destruction, Putin is auditioning for a similar role and outcome with Iran, the head of the axis.
 Putin needs the axis to challenge the pro-American Sunni Arab Middle East which consists of moderate Arab states like the Gulf states, Jordan and Egypt, who are terrified of a nuclear Iran.

 Bringing Egypt to the axis of evil will be Russia and Iran’s greatest win and Israel and the US’s greatest loss.

 Since being elected, Obama has made several monumental strategic mistakes concerning Egypt.
 After abandoning President Mubarak and calling for him to leave, and encouraging a quick election which guaranteed the Islamic parties’ win since they were by far the most organized, Obama has been perceived to favor the Brotherhood.
 Moreover, Obama was silent when Morsi and the Brotherhood gradually expanded their power by imposing Islamic law on the population, suppressed the media and, allowed incitements against non-Sunni Muslims and Coptic Christians.

 In the aftermath of President Morsi‘s removal by the army, Obama ignored the Brotherhood’s violence and only condemned the army’s violent crackdown while suspending a planned joint military exercise with the army and the delivery of F-16 fighter jets.

 Since then, there are escalating anti-US and more specifically anti-Obama public attacks in Egypt, including declarations by senior Egyptian government officials, articles in the newspapers identified with the regime and the army, and political and popular campaigns in social media and the street.
 The Egyptian pro-army press notably published articles vilifying President Obama himself, insulting his mother, and calling him mentally deficient.
 His administration was even called "the Adolf Obama Reich."

 Many articles argued that Egypt was better off without the US aid and contended that Obama supported terror by virtue of his support of the Brotherhood.
 Furthermore, many articles dealt with the decline of American influence in the Middle East and in Egypt in Russia‘s favor.
 They called for inviting President Vladimir Putin to Cairo, with a lavish reception to be held in his honor.

 Now, the US move of cutting aid to Egypt in response to the recent violence crackdown and the July 3 ouster of Morsi will only exacerbate the perception in Egypt that Obama has been siding with the Brotherhood.